 The grand jury found similar problems with the department in a review 11 years earlier.

 This time around, city leaders say they are committed to reforming the department.
+The city spent nearly $150,000 on two consultant reviews and initiated a task force that included contractors, architects and residents to help with reforms.

 Code enforcement officials can no longer record liens against properties before issuing abatement notices or before property owners have a chance to appeal the blight abatement order.
 All appeals are now being heard by third party hearing officers, rather than city staffers.
 And the city is rotating blight abatement contracts among several contractors to prevent any favoritism.